 Hurricane rips roofs, cuts power in Bermuda, but no deaths

-MIAMI, Florida (AP) — Hurricane Humberto blew off rooftops, toppled trees and knocked out power as it blew past the British Atlantic island of Bermuda.
-But officials said Thursday that the Category 3 storm caused no reported deaths.
+FLORIDA, USA (AP) — Hurricane Humberto blew off rooftops, toppled trees, and knocked out power as it blew past the British Atlantic island of Bermuda.
+But officials said yesterday that the category 3 storm caused no reported deaths.

 “We've made it through and everyone is safe,” Premier David Burt said.
 “That's what is most important.”

-The storm was centred about 250 miles (400 kilometres) north-northeast of Bermuda and moving to the east-northeast at a brisk 22 mph (35 kph).

-Meanwhile, newly formed Hurricane Lorena was perched right on the coast of southern Mexico, threatening to cause flooding along in an area that has been suffering unusually dry weather.
+Meanwhile, newly formed Hurricane Lorena was perched right on the coast of southern Mexico, threatening to cause flooding an area that has been suffering unusually dry weather.

-The storm had maximum sustained winds of 75 mph (120 kph) Thursday morning and it was centred about 25 miles (40 kilometres) southeast of Cabo Corrientes, which juts into the Pacific below Puerto Vallarta.
+The storm had maximum sustained winds of 75 mph (120 kph) yesterday morning and it was centred about 25 miles (40 kilometres) south-east of Cabo Corrientes, which juts into the Pacific below Puerto Vallarta.
 It was moving to the north-northwest at 8 mph (13 kph).

-The forecast track showed the storm nearing the Los Cabos resort area at the southern end of the Baja California Peninsula Friday night and Saturday.
+The forecast track showed the storm nearing the Los Cabos resort area at the southern end of the Baja California Peninsula tonight and tomorrow.

 Classes were suspended in Colima as a precaution.